-Lenders generally receive interest subsidy payments within 45 days to 60 days after the submission of the applicable data for any given calendar quarter o the applicable interest rate margin.

-to the Department of Education.
+Lenders generally receive interest subsidy payments within 45 days to 60days after the submission of the applicable data for any given calendar quarter to the Department of Education.
 However, there can be no assurance that payments will, in fact, be received from the Department within that period.